fny/self_control/README.md

 SelfControl was sponsored by Greenlight COVID-19 monitoring to debug deeply nested logic used to determine whether students and teachers are fit to return to school.

-Learn more about how [Greenlight can help your schools can keep the coronavirus at bay](https://greenlighted.org).
-Interested in working for Greenlight?
-Email faraz {at} greenlightready {dot} com.

 ## Installation

 Add this line to your application's Gemfile: